nktnet1/webview-kiosk/README.md

 - <b>Message Queuing Telemetry Transport (MQTT)</b>
   - Monitor events, update settings, execute commands and build custom automations using the API
-  - Requires an MQTT broker (e.g., Mosquitto, EMQX, HiveMQ)
+  - Requires an MQTT broker (e.g. Mosquitto, EMQX or HiveMQ)
 - <b>Managed Configurations (App Restrictions)</b>
-  - For fully-managed (company-owned) devices, settings can be remotely configured via an MDM/EMM provider.
+  - For fully-managed (company-owned) devices, settings can be remotely configured via an MDM/EMM provider
-  - Advanced users using a device policy controller (e.g. Test DPC or OwnDroid) can also enforce configurations locally.
+  - Advanced users using a device policy controller (e.g. Test DPC or OwnDroid) can also enforce configurations locally

 ## Additional Permissions